How is gestational diabetes managed?

-Gestational diabetes is managed by controlling all of these things with the help of your health care provider and diabetes educator.
+You can control all of these things with help from your health care provider and diabetes educator.

-Until your baby is born, you'll have to think carefully every day about your food choices, the timing of your meals, your activity level and your exercise routine.
-You'll have to plan your day's schedule to make room for eating, exercising and monitoring your blood glucose regularly.
+Until your baby is born, you will have to think carefully every day about your food choices, the timing of your meals, your activity level and your exercise routine.
+You'll have to plan your day's schedule to make room for eating, exercising and checking your blood glucose regularly.

 General guidelines will help you choose foods and a routine.
-However, you may need to customize your diet and exercise plan from time to time to achieve the results you want.
+However, you may need to tailor your diet and exercise plan from time to time to achieve the results you want.

 Sometimes, even when all guidelines are carefully followed, blood glucose doesn't stay at an acceptable level.
 In these cases, it's necessary to add medicines to your management plan.

-This is a significant change in your life.
+This is a major change in your life.
 Expect it to take concentration and effort at first.
 Try not to get impatient with yourself.